Head-Up Displays on New Cars May Add to Distractions

 Although HUD technology has potential to improve safety, it could create more unsafe drivers if it is developed without proper standards.
 Distracted driving is one of the most common causes of automobile accidents in the U.S.

-If you or a loved one has been injured by a distracted driver, contact Goldberg Finnegan today for a case evaluation.
+If you or a loved one has been injured by a distracted driver, contact a Silver Spring injury lawyer at Goldberg Finnegan today for a case evaluation.
 We will help you and your family get the compensation you need.